Rocky Colavito: Detroit Tigers

-Tiger fans were happy to get Colavito in Detroit, but did not take to Colavito the same way as Indians fans had in Cleveland, preferring the more consistent Kuenn.
-Sportswriter Joe Falls, who viewed Colavito as a "self-ordained deity", began going after Colavito in the press and started a feature chronicling the runs he failed to drive in.
-The Detroit journalist kept a statistic on Colavito during his years playing for the Tigers.
-When Colavito stranded a runner, Falls would give him an "RNBI" (Run Not Batted In).
-This infuriated Colavito and created a tense relationship between the two of them for several years.
-In one game, Falls – acting as the official scorer – charged Colavito with a controversial error, and the "Rock" personally confronted him after the game.
+Detroit Free Press sportswriter Joe Falls, who viewed Colavito as a "self-ordained deity", began going after Colavito in the press and started a feature chronicling the runs he failed to drive in; whenever Colavito stranded a runner, Falls would give him the facetious statistic "RNBI" (Run Not Batted In).
+This infuriated Colavito and created a tense relationship between the two men for several years.
+In one game, Falls – acting as the official scorer – charged Colavito with a controversial error, causing Colavito to confront him after the game.
 Another time when Colavito was in a batting slump and the Tigers fans started razzing him for it, he threw a ball he barely caught in left field over the right-field light tower and roof.
-On May 12, 1961, Colavito was ejected from a game with the Yankees in New York after climbing into the stands which was against MLB rules (though other Tigers players who followed Colavito into the stands were not ejected), to go after a drunken Yankee fan who had been scuffling with his older father there after the fan started harassing Colavito's wife.
+On May 12, 1961, Colavito was ejected from a game with the Yankees in New York after climbing into the stands, which was against MLB rules (though other Tigers players who followed Colavito into the stands were not ejected), to go after a drunken Yankee fan who had been scuffling with his father there after the fan started harassing Colavito's wife.
 The Tigers played the game under protest, which they won 4–3.
-Colavito ($35,000 in 1961) drew the local fans' criticism by holding out for a higher 1962 salary ($54,000) than established team star Al Kaline ($39,000 to $49,000).
+Colavito ($35,000 in 1961) drew Detroit fans' criticism by holding out for a higher 1962 salary ($54,000) than established team star Al Kaline ($39,000 to $49,000).
 In 1962, Colavito had 164 hits (Kaline 121), 37 home runs (Kaline 29), and 112 RBI (Kaline 94).
 He was selected for both All-Star Games for the third time and homered in Game 2.
 In 1963, Colavito hit .271, with 22 homers and 91 RBI.